ADD CONDITION

 Warnings and Precautions

 If you experience a severe sore throat that lasts more than two days or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, it’s important to consult your doctor right away.
-These symptoms could indicate a more serious issue that needs attention.
+Additionally, if you have a cough that persists for more than a week, recurs, or comes with fever, rash, or a persistent headache, you should also seek medical advice, as these could be signs of a more serious condition.

-You should also stop using the medication and contact your doctor if your cough lasts more than a week, keeps coming back, or is accompanied by fever, rash, or a persistent headache.
-Additionally, if a sore mouth does not improve within seven days, or if you notice any irritation, pain, or redness that persists or worsens, seek medical advice.
-Taking these precautions can help ensure your safety and well-being.
+You should stop using the medication and contact your doctor if your sore mouth does not improve within seven days, or if you notice any irritation, pain, or redness that persists or worsens.
+Taking these precautions can help ensure your health and safety.

 Overdose